What Is a “Working Interview” and How Does It Work?

 - Provide a copy of your Employee Handbook and have them sign it.
 The protections in it apply only to those who receive a copy and have acknowledged the policies inside.

 Why can’t I just call them an independent contractor?

-If you call them a contractor to avoid payroll taxes or other employment benefits, you have misclassified them, and you are subject to penalties from both the IRS and Department of Labor.
-(Even if your accountant tells you otherwise! – Trust us on this.)
+If you call them a “contractor” to avoid payroll taxes or other employment benefits, you have misclassified them, and you are subject to penalties from both the IRS and Department of Labor.
+(Even if your accountant tells you otherwise!
+Trust us on this.)